scalazone/content/topics/runtime/jvm.md

 This particular bytecode can be interpreted as follows:
  - `getstatic #2` puts a reference to the value specified at constant pool index 2, `java.lang.System.out` which is a `java.io.PrintStream` onto the stack
- - `ldc #3` loads the constant at index 3, `"Hello world"`, onto the stack
+ - `ldc #3` loads the constant at index 3, `"Hello, World!"`, onto the stack
  - `invokevirtual #4` calls the method `java.io.PrintStream#println(_: java.lang.String): Unit` (whose
    parameters are already on the stack)
  - `return` terminates the method

-This sequence of commands will cause the words `Hello world` to be printed as output when the method is invoked.
+This sequence of commands will cause the words `Hello, World!` to be printed as output when the method is invoked.

 And that invocation happens because when the JVM is launched, we must specify, as a parameter, the classfile to run.
 Every time we launch a new JVM, we must specify the name of a class as the "entry point" to an application.